ATTENTION: DO NOT APPROACH PENGUINS ON YOUR OWN.

-There is now an alarming decline in penguin numbers in New Zealand.
-Research is showing that one of the biggest problems facing our penguins today is people’s desire to see them.
-Penguins (like any other animals) should not be approached and a minimum distance of at least 20 meters should be kept at all times.
+There is an alarming decline in penguin numbers in New Zealand.
+Research is showing that one of the biggest problems facing our penguins is people’s desire to see them.
+Penguins (like any other animal) should not be approached and a minimum distance of at least 20 meters should be kept at all times.

 Here is our selection of the 5 places that you should not miss if like us you care for the penguins.

 Pohatu is at the end of a 4WD steep rugged road.
 A fleet of 4WD mini vans will take you from Akaroa to Pohatu to see the largest colony of Little penguins on mainland New Zealand.
-And if you are lucky the Yellow Eye penguins as some do breed at the bay.
+And if you are lucky you may spot the Yellow Eyed penguins that also breed in the bay.

-Elm Wildlife tours also run a great tour to Papanui Beach where Yellow Eyed penguins and the Hookers sea lion can be seen.
+2) Elm Wildlife Tours: Run a great tour to Papanui Beach where Yellow Eyed penguins and the Hookers sea lion can be seen.